 Off the Beaten Path Europe: Istria

-One of the unique emerging destinations in Europe is the Istrian peninsula, an anvil shaped region in the northern part of Croatia just south of the Slovenian border.
+One of the unique emerging destinations in Europe is the Istrian peninsula, an anvil shaped region in the northern part of Croatia just south of the Slovenian border on the Adriatic Sea.
 It’s one of the less known places in Europe for Americans to visit.
 Even though they may be acquainted with Croatia, it’s more likely that they would have visited places like Split or Dubrovnik along the Dalmatian Coast in the southern part of the country.

-We think Istria is one of the best off the path destinations in Europe for a variety of reasons: the Croatian wine scene is amazing and the Italian influence (Istria was part of the Venetian Empire) is strong.
+We think Istria is perhaps the best off the beaten path travel destination in Europe for a variety of reasons: the Croatian wine scene is amazing and the Italian influence (Istria was part of the Venetian Empire) is strong.
 We encountered tons of Italian tourists in the romantic little seaside town of Rovinj where we stayed, but not a single American.
-If you’re interested in gastronomy, Istria has it: it’s a center for black and white truffles and their products, and the seafood is among the best we’ve had in Europe.
+If you’re interested in gastronomy, Istria’s local food scene is magnificent: it’s a center for black and white truffles and their products, and the seafood is among the best we’ve had in Europe.

 Istria’s shortcoming is that it doesn’t realize how incredible it is. – Steffani Cameron

-The historical and mythical aspects of the Istrian experience are compelling.
+The historical and mythical aspects of the Istrian experience are compelling, despite its small size.
 The river Mirna is mentioned in the myth of Medea; Jason and the Argonauts are said to have traversed Istria via its subterranean passageways.
-Later, Venetian conquerors traveled the Mirna to Buzet, passing the hilltop walled village of Motovun, where it is said the local giant swept enemies away using an uprooted tree as a broom.
+Later, Venetian conquerors traveled the Mirna to Buzet, passing the hilltop walled village of Motovun, one of the most beautiful villages in Europe, where it is said the local giant swept enemies away using an uprooted tree as a broom.

 For being one of the less known places in Europe, Istria has been a crossroads throughout its history for vanquished empires, roving tribal hordes, and modern-day despots.
 Our friends spoke of grandparents who’d been citizens of six different countries, despite being born and living in the same house their entire lives.